Dashlane raises $110M, nets new CMO in password management push

-Dashlane, the popular password management service, has closed a $110-million Series D funding round and hired a new chief marketing officer: Joy Howard, who is currently CMO at Lyft.
+Dashlane, the popular password management service, has closed a $110-million Series D funding round and hired a new chief marketing officer: Joy Howard, who is currently CMO at Lyft and will join Dashlane in August.

 The company anticipates expanding its customer base of businesses and consumers who use its product to securely store login credentials and make sure they don’t get reused across multiple accounts, CEO Emmanuel Schalit tells Fast Company.
 That’s an increasingly pressing concern with the rise of credential stuffing attacks, which use login information stolen in one data breach to attempt to access accounts at other services with the same usernames and passwords.